-During the development of AnQi CMS templates, we often need to handle various dynamic data.This data may come from a database, system configuration, or user input, and it is passed to the template as variables for display.However, sometimes the results displayed on the page are not what we expect—the field is empty, the data format is incorrect, or the elements contained in a collection are not as expected.In this case, efficiently 'viewing' the internal structure, type, and specific value of a variable becomes the key to troubleshooting and accelerating the development process.
+During the development of Anqi CMS templates, we often need to handle various dynamic data.This data may come from a database, system configuration, or user input, and it is passed to the template as variables for display.However, sometimes the results displayed on the page are not what we expect - a field is empty, the data format is incorrect, or the elements contained in a collection are not as expected.In this case, efficiently "viewing" the internal structure, type, and specific values of variables becomes the key to troubleshooting and accelerating development progress.

 {% for item in banners %}